 Upcoming Talks and

-September 13, 2017 Keynote, Trans TV Conference (Transformations in Television Industries/Transformations of Television Consumption Practices/Transformation of Televisual Narratives and Identities/21st Century Transnational and Transmedia Television Practices), London.
+September 13, 2017 Keynote, "Evolution or Revolution: Television in Transformation."
+Trans TV Conference (Transformations in Television Industries/Transformations of Television Consumption Practices/Transformation of Televisual Narratives and Identities/21st Century Transnational and Transmedia Television Practices), London.